Dee0216/Nvisust/README.md

 ## Demo

-Demo videos and screenshots are available in the repository:
+Demo videos are available in youtube
-- `join demonstration.mp4` - Shows JOIN queries working
+- https://youtu.be/UZP-NMw__MA - Shows JOIN queries working
-- `self correction loop.mp4` - Demonstrates self-correction in action
+- https://youtu.be/ZBYXpnTXZVc - Demonstrates self-correction in action

 ## Limitations